AnyChart/docs.anychart.com/Working_with_Data/No_Data_Label.md

 ## Appearance

 {api:anychart.core.NoDataSettings}anychart.core.NoDataSettings{api} object had a label which is an instance of {api:anychart.core.ui.Label}anychart.core.ui.Label{api} class.
-This label can be tuned as any other label in AnyChart.
+This label can be tuned as any other label in AnyChart (like [Chart Labels](../Common_Settings/Chart_Labels)).

 ```
 noDataLabel = chart.noData().label();